BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0652.jpg)

 Headed off to Culloden Battlefield.
-Great information display centre.
-Very sad and while walking the field you can see stone markers indicating the clans that suffered losses.
+Great informational display centre.
+Very sad, while walking the field you can see stone markers indicating the clans that suffered losses.

 ![](/img/img_0666.jpg)